BBaysinger/bb-portfolio/deploy-lagoon/DEPLOYMENT.md

 - `deploy/scripts/deployment-orchestrator.sh` (wrapper available at `deploy-lagoon/scripts/lagoon-orchestrator.sh`)
   - Provisions/updates a single host and restarts Docker Compose profiles (prod/dev).
-  - For discovery/plan/fresh-create details, see `docs/deployment-orchestrator.md`.
+  - For read-only discovery, plan-only previews, and common commands, see `docs/deployment-orchestrator.md`.

 When debugging container startup or env issues, prefer a containers‑only run with `--refresh-env` so the EC2 host’s `.env.dev`/`.env.prod` files are regenerated before restarts.